Pamela Harris (photographer)

-Pamela Harris (born 1940) is a Canadian/American photographer.
+Pamela Harris (born 1940) is a Canadian photographer.
+She founded her practice on her social and political beliefs.

 Early life

 Born in Erie, Pennsylvania, Harris grew up in Pennsylvania, New Jersey, Montana and California.
 She studied English literature at Pomona College, receiving a BA degree in 1962.
 She moved to Cambridge, Massachusetts to teach, where she became interested in photography.
-Harris immigrated to Canada in 1967 and lives in Toronto.
+Harris emigrated to Canada in 1967 and lives in Toronto.